snowplow/snowplow/README.md

 ## Introduction

-snowplow-log-deserializers is a pair of Deserializers for importing SnowPlow logs into [Apache Hive] [hive] ready for analysis.
+snowplow-log-deserializers is a set of Deserializers which can import SnowPlow logs into [Apache Hive] [hive] ready for analysis.

-The specific deserializers are as follows:
+The specific deserializers created to date are as follows:

 1. **SnowPlowEventDeserializer** - for deserializing page views and web events.
 The standard SnowPlow use case
 2. **SnowPlowAdImpDeserializer** - for deserializing ad impressions.
 Use this if you are an [ad network using SnowPlow] [snowplowads]